patrick-replogle/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is a representation of the html that the server sends to the browser when a user accesses the site.
+The DOM is a user interface that allows the document's structure, style and content to change and create an adaptive experience for the user.
+Manipulation happens in the users browser and allows the original code to remain unchanged.

 2. What is an event?

+An event is usually an interaction with the user on a website or app.
+The event itself could be anything from a mouse click, a scroll, typing into a form, clicking a button etc...

 3. What is an event listener?

+Event listeners are functions that literally listen for an event to occur and then perform a coded task/operation.

 4. Why would we convert a NodeList into an Array?

+Converting a nodelist to an array allows the developer to use helpful tools such as array methods to loop over, access and manipulate the data within the nodelist.
+It's really just a clever way of converting data to a format that is easier for developers to work with.

 5. What is a component?

+A component is a reusable bit of code and is usually one piece of a larger puzzle.
+Components allow us to make dynamic code and break up the structure of our work into smaller pieces.

 ### Git Set up